realwzct/SWsnn/README.md

 # SWsnn

-SWsnn is a new type of high-efficiency parallel spiking neural network simulator based on the SW26010 architecture of TaihuLight supercomputer, which supports large-scale and high-precision brain simulation, and has good acceleration effects.
+SWsnn is a new type of high-efficiency parallel spiking neural network simulator based on the SW26010 architecture of TaihuLight supercomputer, which supports large-scale and high-precision brain simulation, and has good acceleration effects

 ## Hardware dependencies